Real RV guides from a real family

 "In Munising I started having what felt like a toothache.
 The dentist looked in my mouth and asked: Do you grind your teeth?
 I said not to my knowledge.
 He said: Well, you've started."

 The pace was too high.
 That was the single biggest lesson — and it directly shaped how we planned the 14-month journey.
+Pacing is the part of RV travel that no one writes about honestly.
+It's what the guides are actually built around.

 Why This Exists